Innovative Learning within the Shift towards Asia

 Universities in Australia are shifting to align their international engagement priorities with the focus areas highlighted in government policy papers such as the ‘Australia in the Asian Century, White Paper’ (2012) and the ‘New Colombo Plan’ (2013).
 Both of these papers emphasize the need to broaden student Asia literacy, particularly in studying languages.
 One key priority area which often arises in policy discussions relates to online and in-country programs to advance Asian studies.

 This article discusses the UniBRIDGE program as a key example of an innovative solution towards advancing online and in-country learning programs to advance studies in Asia.
-Indonesia in particular has received a focus due to clear geo-strategic importance and the need for bridging the cross-cultural divide.
+Indonesia, in particular, has received a focus due to the clear geo-strategic importance and the need for bridging the cross-cultural divide.
 This program has been proposed by the Consortium of Innovative Research Universities (2013:7), for example, proposes developing student mobility, pre-mobility, and mobility substitute programs with initiatives such as UniBRIDGE.

 ‘Building Relationship through Intercultural Dialogue and Growing Engagement’ or BRIDGE facilitates creative learning exchanges between Australia and Indonesia through the use of Information and Communications Technology (ICT).